LaurentVeyssier/Pricing-optimization-Model/README.md

   - With above revenues formula, we find back that we do not sell tickets if price = 0 or if price = demand.
 -  At optimal price, ticket_sold* = demand - price* = demand - demand/2 = demand/2.
     - This optimal price is only relevant when the number of available tickets is at least half of the demand.
+    - The price should not be lower than demand - remaining number of tickets
 - Let's test different strategies:
   - If we try to sell a lot of tickets when demand is high, the outcome can be sub-optimal.
 Let's take a demand level of 180, close to the max 200. let's assume we have 30 tickets left.
 In case we are a couple of days before departure, the probability to get a higher demand level is reduced because it needs to be higher than the current demand and there are very few days (or opportunities) left.
 So this makes sense to try selling all remaining tickets.
     - price = demand - tickets left, ie price = 180 - 30 = 150 ===> Revenues = 150 x 30 = 4500.